Learning to Simulate: Generative Metamodeling via Quantile Regression: Numerical Experiments

 For a patient with covariate vector $\bx^*=(1,70,0.05,0.2,0.8)$, we generate $K=10^5$ approximate samples of $Y_l(\bx^*)$ using each trained metamodel and compute the sample mean $\bar{Y}_l(\bx^*)$ for each treatment $l=1,2$.
 We rank the treatments based on these sample means.
 We also compare these generative metamodels with the linear regression (LR) metamodel from \cite{shen2021ranking}, which estimates expected treatment effects as a function of covariates.
 For fair comparison, we use identical polynomial basis functions for LR and QRGMM.
-We approximate the true values of $\mathbb{E}[Y_1(\bx^*)]$ and $\mathbb{E}[Y_2(\bx^*)]$ using $n=10,000$ samples from the simulator, although this requires significantly more computational time.
+We approximate the true values of $\mathbb{E}[Y_1(\bx^*)]$ and $\mathbb{E}[Y_2(\bx^*)]$ using $n=10^5$ samples from the simulator, although this requires much more computational time.

 We repeat these experiments 100 times and calculate the means and standard deviations of $\bar{Y}_1(\bx^*)$ and $\bar{Y}_2(\bx^*)$ along with the percentage of correct ranking.
-From extensive simulator runs, we know treatment 2 is superior to treatment 1 for this covariate $\bx^*$ (i.e., $\mathbb{E}[Y_2(\bx^*)] > \mathbb{E}[Y_1(\bx^*)]$).
+From extensive simulator runs, we know treatment 2 is superior to treatment 1 for this covariate $\bx^*$.
 The results are shown in Table \ref{table_EC_vs_utility}.

-QRGMM generates data that effectively estimates and compares means of $Y_1(\bx^*)$ and $Y_2(\bx^*)$, performing similarly to real data and the LR metamodel while significantly outperforming CWGAN.
+QRGMM generates data that effectively estimates and compares means of $Y_1(\bx^*)$ and $Y_2(\bx^*)$, performing similarly to real data and the LR metamodel while significantly outperforming other models.
 LR's strong performance reflects the simulator's smooth, approximately linear response surface noted by \cite{shen2021ranking}.
-Although we focus here on estimation of means where traditional metamodeling methods excel, QRGMM demonstrates competitive performance even in these scenarios favorable to LR.
+Although we focus here on estimation of means where traditional metamodeling methods excel, QRGMM shows competitive performance even in these scenarios favorable to LR.